25prabhu10/notes/docs/Languages/Git/Git.md

 ### Revert

-Undo changes made in a commit (revert a commit).
+Undo changes made in a commit (revert a commit)

-Git revert is similar to reset however, **`git revert` inverses the changes from that old commit and creates a new revert commit**.
+Git revert is similar to reset however, **`git revert` inverses the changes from that old commit and creates a new revert commit**

-- A new commit is made which contains the changes needed to revert a commit.
+- A new commit is made which contains the changes needed to revert a commit

 ```bash
 git revert [commitSHA]